JUST DO IT YOURSELF, OKAY?

 Day 4: Visit the Sealife Center, and stop at Exit Glacier on the way out of town for an easy hike up to the glacier’s face.
 Drive to Homer.
 Stay at the Driftwood Inn on Bishop’s Beach, or any one of about a thousand B&B’s.
-Shop at the Bunnell Street Gallery, Ptarmigan Arts, and the Fireweed Gallery.
+Shop at the Bunnell Street Gallery, the Art Shop Gallery, Ptarmigan Arts, and the Fireweed Gallery.
 Walk the Facing the Elements trail in back of the Pratt Museum and do not miss the sperm whale exhibit at the high school.
-Take Mako’s Water Taxi on a tour of Kachemak Bay with a visit to Seldovia.
-Dine on deep-fried halibut at Captain Patti’s Fish House, but get there early because I’ll be in line in front of you.
-End the day with a walk and a driftwood fire on Bishop’s Beach.
-Don’t worry, in summertime we have nineteen hours of daylight, you’ll fit it all in.
+Take Mako’s Water Taxi on a tour of Kachemak Bay with a visit to Seldovia (take the “triangle trip,” boat to Jackalof, bus to town, fly back to Homer and ask the pilot to sightsee on the way).
+End the day with gelato from Carmen‘s on the Spit, and a walk and a driftwood fire on Bishop’s Beach.
+Don’t worry, in summertime we have twenty hours of daylight, you’ll fit it all in.

 Day 5: Pick up lunch at the Sourdough Express, which you remembered to order the night before.
 Take Bald Mountain Air’s bear flightseeing trip to Katmai.
-Dine at the fabulous Homestead Restaurant out East End Road and pour a libation in honor of the wonderful tour guide who recommended it to you.
+Dine at Captain Pattie’s on the Spit (Try to get past the fish and chips.
+Go ahead, try.
+I’ll wait.) and pour a libation in honor of the wonderful tour guide who recommended it to you.

 Day 6: Get your morning coffee and breakfast pastry at Two Sisters Bakery.
 Drive to Anchorage.
 On the way, stop at Summit Lake Lodge for ice cream, and in Girdwood to pan for gold at the Crow Creek Mine and eat the best pepper steak of your life at the Double Muskie.
 After that you better walk the ridge to the Seven Glaciers, but you can take the aerial tram if you want to.